F1000Research Author Guidelines

 |Correspondence||This should be a short comment (up to ~800 words) based around one or more articles published either elsewhere or in F1000Research (short comments about F1000Research articles should simply be included as a comment using the Commenting tool against the article in question).
 The article(s) being discussed must be clearly cited, and your stated opinions should be suitably backed up.
 If necessary to support your comments, your own tables and figures may be included.
 Comments will be peer reviewed to ensure they are 'science', although the referees need not necessarily agree with your opinions.|

 |Commentaries / Opinion Articles||An opinion-based article on a topical issue of broad interest.

 If you have such an article that you are interested in submitting, then please contact us providing a brief summary of the proposed article.

-- Not have been published, nor be currently under consideration or review elsewhere, except for on a preprint server such as F1000Posters or ArXiv.
+- Not have been published, nor be currently under consideration or review elsewhere, except for on a preprint server such as F1000Posters, ArXiv or PeerJ PrePrints.

 - Meet all applicable standards for the ethics of experimentation and research integrity (see below).

 - Adhere to appropriate reporting guidelines and community standards for data availability (see below).

 Articles can be submitted as Word documents or in rich text format (RTF) using the F1000Research submission system, or in LaTeX format using the F1000Research template in the WriteLaTeX submission system.
 Users of other word processing packages should save or convert their files to RTF before uploading.
 Please do not send us hard copies of your manuscript.